-Guarantees entered into by the parent entity
+Guarantees entered into by the Parent Entity

-The parent entity has provided financial guarantees in respect of bank loans of subsidiaries amounting to \$5,515,000 (2021: \$3,124,000), secured by registered mortgages over the freehold properties of the subsidiaries.
-The parent entity has also provided guarantee in respect of a property lease entered into by its wholly owned subsidiary.
-No liability was recognised by the parent entity in relation to these guarantees.
+The Parent Entity has provided financial guarantees in respect of bank loans of controlled entities amounting to \$5,515,000 (2022: \$5,515,000), secured by registered mortgages over the freehold properties of the controlled entities.
+The Parent Entity has also provided guarantee in respect of a property lease entered into by its wholly owned controlled entity.
+No liability was recognised by the Parent Entity in relation to these guarantees.